Temporary Accommodations

 Examples of temporary accommodations include: concussions, broken bones, complex/multiple injuries, mononucleosis, surgeries, pregnancy complications, etc.

-Students Experiencing a Pregnancy and Related Conditions
+Students Experiencing a Pregnancy and Related Conditions and Parenting Resources

 Conditions that May Impact and/or Limit Mobility